 1st Year Puppy Stages

-Along with obvious growth spurts, your puppy will have definitive emotional Be prepared for every stage of puppyhood by learning what to expect, and not to expect
+Be prepared for every stage of puppyhood by learning what to expect, and not to expect:

-…..so be prepared for this teething phase!
-Keep valuables out of reach and give them a few good soft toy & a frozen twisted face cloth that can help freeze their gums during this period makes you an amazing dog owner!
+Keep valuables out of reach and give them a few soft toys & a frozen twisted face cloth that will freeze their gums & make you an amazing dog owner!

-You and your our puppy should definitely be enrolled in obedience classes by now and initial vaccinations have been given.
-They should be responding to basic commands and starting to understand rewards for good behavior.
+Sign up for Obedience classes ~ where you both will learn a lot, like basic commands and rewarding for good behavior.
 Ps: Girls tend to learn faster than boys at this stage, just like us when we were in Elementary School.
-Don’t worry ~ the boys catch up fast later.
+Don’t worry male dog owners….your darling boy will catch up fast later.

 Important: Spay or Neuter Appointment.
 Set a date now to have your puppy spayed or neutered.
 With 3+ million dogs given up to Shelters annually, and even more dumped to fend for themselves, we don’t need another ‘litter’……….Check our 110,000+ adoptables in need of a home on our website, you’ll see there’s more supply than demand.
 Help us help them!

-Your puppy is getting big!
-They are also getting adventurous and starting to take more risks.
+They are getting adventurous and starting to take more risks.
 Be sure to continue using your basic commands (sit, stay, come, etc.), as your puppy should fully understand that you are the alpha leader in the pack.

 Some smaller breeds of dogs will already hit puberty at six months.
 A lot of their adult canine teeth should be in place now and their adult coat should be filling in.